Updated December 3, 2025

-In the rapidly evolving field of battery manufacturing, data-driven decision making is proving to be a competitive differentiator.
+In the rapidly evolving field of battery manufacturing, data-driven decision making in battery manufacturing is proving to be a competitive differentiator.
 Consider a simple scenario where a battery manufacturer identifies a recurring defect in their production line, but they don’t know precisely where and have to discard defective cells as they come off the line.
-By leveraging real-time and offline data analytics, original equipment manufacturers (OEMs) can pinpoint the exact stage where the defect occurs, analyze the root cause, and implement corrective steps with, most importantly, measurable impacts.
+By leveraging real-time and offline data analytics, original equipment manufacturers (OEMs) can pinpoint the exact stage where the defect occurs, analyze the root cause, and implement corrective steps with measurable impacts.
 This not only improves the quality of the batteries but also reduces waste and enhances overall efficiency.
-In this month’s article, we’ll take a look at five ways that data-driven decision making can positively impact battery manufacturing.
+In this article, we’ll take a look at five ways that data-driven decision making can positively impact battery manufacturing.

 The Importance of Data-Driven Decision Making

-The impact of data-driven decision making in battery manufacturing is supported by various studies and industry reports.
-For instance, a study by Siemens and Accenture found that implementing data-driven practices in battery manufacturing can lead to a 10.3% reduction in material scrap rates and a 7.2% increase in machine uptime[1].
-Additionally, predictive maintenance enabled by data analytics can reduce energy consumption by 9.3%, translating into significant cost savings and environmental benefits[2].
+Studies by Siemens and Accenture found that implementing data-driven practices in battery manufacturing can lead to a 10.3% reduction in material scrap rates and a 7.2% increase in machine uptime[1].
+Predictive maintenance enabled by data analytics can also reduce energy consumption by 9.3%, translating into significant cost savings and environmental benefits.[2]

 A typical manufacturing process for lithium ion batteries, including electrode preparation, cell assembly, cell formation and finishing, can produce enormous amounts of data that can only be practically managed with a data analytics solution.
 Source